 Modularization

-Following the OGC ModSpec guidance (OGC, 2009)￼, IndoorGML Part 1 – Conceptual Model is organised into a Core module and Extension modules that have one or more mandatory dependencies on the Core (see Figure 3). ￼Figure 1The IndoorGML Core module defines generic aspects of Primal-Dual spaces (see below) and each extension module introduces thematic semantics for a specific application.
+Following the OGC ModSpec guidance (OGC, 2009), IndoorGML Part 1 – Conceptual Model is organised into a Core module and Extension modules that have one or more mandatory dependencies on the Core (see Figure 3). ￼Figure 1The IndoorGML Core module defines generic aspects of Primal-Dual spaces (see below) and each extension module introduces thematic semantics for a specific application.
 IndoorGML 2.0 Part 1 contains one extension named Navigation.
 IndoorGML 2.0 Part 2 provides the implementation of IndoorGML 2.0 Part 1 Conceptual model in GML, JSON, and SQL.

 The dependency relationships among IndoorGML’s modules are illustrated in Figure 3.
 Each module is represented by a package in UML.
 The package name corresponds to the module name.
 A dash arrow in the figure indicates that the schema at the tail of the arrow depends upon the schema at the head of the arrow.
 In the following sections the modules are described in detail.